Lasith650/Monitoring-Product-Releases-with-WSO2-SP/README.md

 ## Features

  - Releases are displayed in a timeline widget including product type, tag name, release date and gap.
- - Sends an E-mail to the product teams if the release is late.
+ - Sends an E-mail to the product teams if the release is delayed.

 ## How to Setup
 **Step 01 -** Clone or Download the Project Monitoring Product Releases with WSO2 -SP.